 SC Ports is committed to protecting and enhancing the health of South Carolina waterways.
 The Port is working to improve water quality, restore saltwater marshes and support marine ecosystems.
 These efforts represent a long-term commitment by SC Ports to ensure healthy waters for future generations of South Carolinians.

 Drum Island restoration

 SC Ports Authority created 22 acres of salt marsh in the middle of Charleston Harbor, fulfilling its environmental commitment related to the Hugh K. Leatherman Terminal by reverting land on the southern end of Drum Island back into salt marsh.

 More than 100,000 native species of marsh vegetation were planted to restore the area to its natural state.
 The resulting salt marsh improves water quality, supports surrounding ecosystems, and provides a nursery habitat for juvenile fish species and other marine life.

 “Anyone walking or biking the Arthur Ravenel Jr. Bridge can watch these plants grow over time,” SC Ports’ Permitting Manager Mark Messersmith said.
 “The restoration of this salt marsh is significant to the Charleston Harbor watershed and is an important environmental commitment of the Port.”

 The native spartina plants have grown significantly since planting in summer 2019.
+The project will be monitored for at least 3 years.
 This restoration effort has restored Drum Island as an incredibly important ecosystem for Charleston Harbor.